|View Bio Close BioMatthew J. AdilettaIntel Fellow, Data Center Group|

 |View Bio Close BioLink C. JawIntel Fellow, Internet of Things Solutions Group|

-Link Jaw is an Intel Fellow focusing on Internet of Things (IoT) and predictive analytics for Intel Corporation.
-As part of the IoT Solutions Group, he works to enhance edge-to-cloud compute solutions with an emphasis on data analytics and distributed intelligence.
-He also provides thought leadership in IoT architecture and applications.
+Link Jaw is an Intel Fellow focusing on analytics and predictive modeling for Intel Corporation.
+As part of the Internet-of-Things Solutions Group (ISG), he works to enhance edge-to-cloud compute solutions with an emphasis on data analytics and distributed intelligence; he also provides thought leadership in IoT architecture and applications.

 Jaw has 30 years of experience in applying modeling, simulation, and data analytics to the control of dynamic systems and predictive maintenance.
 Before joining Intel, he was the founder and president of Scientific Monitoring, Inc. His other industry experience includes Alliedsignal Aerospace, Link Flight Simulation, and FlightSafety Simulation.